yeoyingxin/travel-recommendations-japan/README.md

 ## Technologies

 - Python 3.10
-- Docker and Docker Compose for containerization
+- Docker for containerization
-- Dash as the web application interface
+- Dash for the web application interface
 - Qdrant for vector similarity search (RAG)
 - OPENAI for LLM responses